openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 Container processes are restricted to given [cpuset](https://man7.org/linux/man-pages/man7/cpuset.7.html) by their corresponding cgroup definition.
 The kernel restricts the processes of a container to run at the CPU (core) ids specified under its cgroup.

-The plugin appends the shared cpus under the cgroup's `cpuset.cpus`.
+For that, the plugin appends the shared cpus under the cgroup's `cpuset.cpus`.

+But expending the CPU set is not enough, because the kernel also limits the process by its quota.
+If threads that are pinned to shared cpus overstep their boundaries, or threads that are pinned to isolated cpus, consume the maximal quota (pretty common in dpdk/latency sensitive applications), it might throttle the process.
+Since we can't determine the cpu quota for the shared cpus, and we can't bare throttling the process, the cpu quota will be set to the maximum.
-Next, it modifies the following cgroup settings:
+For that, the plugin modifies the following cgroup's files:
 1. It increases the container's `cpu.cfs_quota_us` as a multiplication of shared cpus number and `cfs_period_us`.
 2. It repeats step 1 for the container's parent (pod) cgroup `cpu.cfs_quota_us`.

 Let's have a look at numeric example:
-`cpu.shared` = `3,4`
+Shared CPUs are: `3,4`
 Container has 2 exclusive cpus id: `5,6` `cfs_period_us` = `100,000`
 `cpu.cfs_quota_us` = `200,000` (number of exclusive cpus * `cfs_period_us`)